Ear Candling

 Man.
 Firstly they avoided the question of 'medical basis' completely.
 In fact, they spent the second half of this lengthy paragraph trying to detract from the lack of medical basis.
 Where a simple no would suffice they have to go and mention chackras.
 I shed a single, skeptical tear every time I read the word 'chakra' or 'energy' in this kind of context.
 I would like to see the "research" for their book that was able to show a beneficial effect on chakra.

-subjective calming effect.
+Secondly, no. No to everything but the purely subjective calming effect.
 There is no suction or heat produced in the ear, one of the founding principles of ear candling.
 On the efficacy, pubmed has a relative abstract from a study.

 "This study evaluates the efficacy and safety of this alternative method for cerumen management.
 Tympanometric measurements in an ear canal model demonstrated that ear candles do not produce negative pressure.
 A limited clinical trial (eight ears) showed no removal of cerumen from the external auditory canal.
 Candle wax was actually deposited in some.
 A survey of 122 otolaryngologists identified 21 ear injuries resulting from ear candle use.
 Ear candles have no benefit in the management of cerumen and may result in serious injury."